symfony/panther/README.md

 While not strictly mandatory, this extension dramatically improves the testing experience by boosting the performance and allowing to use the [interactive debugging mode](#interactive-mode).

+When using the extension in conjunction with the `PANTHER_ERROR_SCREENSHOT_DIR` environment variable, tests using the Panther client that fail or error (after the client is created) will automatically get a screenshot taken to help debugging.

 To register the Panther extension, add the following lines to `phpunit.xml.dist`:

 ```xml